 - K-STaRS: End of grant year 1.
 During the first year of the appointment, new KL2 scholars present their progress to the current KL2 scholars.

-- CCaTS Grand Rounds: End of grant year 3.
-During the final year in the KL2 Program, scholars present their research findings to date at CCaTS Grand Rounds.
+- Grand Rounds: End of grant year 3.
+During the final year in the KL2 Program, scholars present their research findings to date at a Grand Rounds or similar venue in their research areas.

 Milestone 5: Grant application submission